 The IRS Offer in Compromise program, the one you hear about on radio and TV…really exists.
 It actually works too.
-Many people settle tax debts both large and small with the IRS every year.
-But…it isn’t for everyone.
+Many people settle tax debts with the IRS every year.
+But…it isn't for everyone.
 In fact, most Offers in Compromise filed with the IRS are rejected for a number of reasons.
 You can read more about that here.

 Just as important…many who qualify for an Offer in Compromise choose not to file one.

 Strange I know… but it happens all the time, and here are 5 common reasons why.